svanderburg/libiff/README.md

 the same).

-In the remainder of the interface, we simply call all the functions defined in `iff.h` with the given `extension` and `extensionLength` parameters dealing with application format chunks of the TEST format.
+In the remainder of the interface, we simply call all the functions defined in `iff.h` with the given `extensionRegistry` parameter dealing with application format chunks of the TEST format.

 Implementing extension chunk modules
 ------------------------------------